OldManUmby/DungeonLegacy/docs/project/manuscript/01 Frontmatter/04 Introduction.md

 **_Coop Play_** is like group play but without a gamemaster.
 Here, the players share responsibility as gamemaster using as little or as much of the solo play ruleset as needed.

 **_Solo Play_** is where a single player also acts as a gamemaster using the *Dungeon Legacy Solo Ruleset*, complete with a tableless oracle.

+## Adventures

+The ***Adventures*** are governed and often created by the gamemaster.
+Short adventures, referred to as one-shot or side quests, can take hours or days to play, spanning multiple sessions, while longer adventures can last for weeks or months.
+A traditional adventure is a self-contained quest with a goal but can also be episodical, with many scenarios.
+Adventures can cover various locations, including countless worlds, planes, dimensions, and timelines, each setting offering unique challenges.
+Aside from being fun to play, adventures drive player character development; as you add experience to the character's record sheets, they become better at what they do.

+The ***Campaigns*** are a series of adventures usually connected by an overarching plot or hook that moves the player characters towards an overall objective and often a final confrontation.
+Depending upon the players’ desires and the gamemaster's plans, campaigns can be played for months or years, being paused and revisited many times.
+Campaigns could also be run and developed by multiple gamemasters involving generations of characters.

 ## Materials